-In applications such as concert show lighting, architectural lighting, and cinema projection good color mixing is essential.
-This means the design of optics in front of a RGBW LED source must include optimization for color uniformity as well as beam shape.
+In applications such as concert show lighting, architectural lighting, and cinema projection, good color mixing is essential.
+The optics design in front of a RGBW LED source must include optimization for color uniformity as well as beam shape.

 A common solution is to place diffuse materials in the optical path.
 This can provide good color mix but has negative trade-offs including increased etendue and increased light losses.
 These schemes are not suitable when tight beam angles are required.